-- All new ward boundaries shift focus from historical communities to the new Town of Tecumseh. - One councillor per ward structure ratio may foster more direct relationship with residents. - Adjustments to boundaries of Wards 3 and 4 may provide additional opportunity for rural representation.
+- All new ward boundaries shift focus from historical communities to the new Town of Tecumseh. - Single member representation in all wards may foster more direct relationship with residents. - Splits rural constituency into two wards, both with a suburban-rural mix. - Basis for horizontal division of Wards 1-3 not immediately clear (i.e., long and narrow wards may be confusing for constituents).

-OPTION 3A: N OPTION 3A: Meets Test of Effective Representation?
+OPTION 3B: Meets Test of Effective Representation?
 YES Key factors Analysis 1.
 Representation by Population All four wards inside the +/-25% range by 2031 Wards 1 and 5 significantly outside of range in short term 2.
 Communities of Interest Pre-amalgamation boundaries are largely erased May provide additional opportunity for rural representation (Wards 4 and 5) 3.
-Geography Rural land uses divided into two wards 4.
-Quality of Representation No change in councillor costs One councillor per ward ratio may foster more direct relationship with residents.
+Geography Rural community divided into two wards Horizontal divisions of Wards 1-3 may be difficult to understand 4.
+Quality of Representation No change in councillor costs One councillor per ward ratio may foster more direct relationship with residents

-NEW Option 3A: Five Ward Structure, Major Boundary Adjustments
+Option 3A: Five Ward Structure, Major Boundary Adjustments